 A "promising business domain" might sound ambiguous to some.
 So what does it really mean, from an investor's perspective?

 Market size is often considered as one of the measures to judge whether a business is promising; in actuality, the approach is more multifaceted.
-While the points investors look out for will differ depending on the business domain and stage, the factors taken into consideration (apart from market size) include the following:
+While the points investors lookout for will differ depending on the business domain and stage, the factors are taken into consideration (apart from market size) include the following:

 - whether the business is in line with major trends in the global market;